 The seats themselves are as supportive as you would expect from a BMW, they could use a bit more side bolstering for spirited driving, but otherwise, it’s easy to get into a comfortable position even for longer journeys.

-While the chances of the i3s making it here are slim at best, mostly because the local EV charging network is still very much in its infancy, my profound experience with the i3s would suggest that it’s definitely a car Malaysians would love to own or at least could be interested in.
+Despite the local EV charging network very much in its infancy, the decision to market the i3S here would be a wise one.
+Because more than just being an electric vehicle, it's also a precursor to the next-generation of BMW's vehicles - one that offers zero emissions and zero compromise in terms of driving exhilaration.
+My profound experience with the i3s would suggest that it’s definitely a car Malaysians would love to own or at least could be interested in.